 As stated above, an agency's grant is based on the project's cost as requested and programmed with established escalation rates.
 If project costs escalate beyond original estimates and the agency is unable to cover additional costs, a request to reduce the project scope or limits will be considered where feasible.
+For the RTSSP (Project P) program, changes to project costs with respect to the phase allocations will be considered based upon the issuance of contract or contract task order (CTO), provided that the readjusted phase allocations are timely and do not increase the overall grant.
 All requests for changes in scope and limits must be submitted to OCTA in advance of the change.
 This request will be evaluated on a case-by-case basis and must be approved by the TAC and the Board prior to initiation of the change by the lead agency.
 The lead agency must submit a letter to OCTA no later than June 30th of the year in which funds are programmed stating the reasons for cost increases, a proposal for project scope or limit reduction, and an explanation of why approval of the request is warranted.
 The review process is similar to the appeals process mentioned above.